-Once everyone had been sorted into tribes we had to put on our war paint.
-I went for a ‘Uruk-Hai’ hand across the side of my face and others had the simple stripes on the cheeks.
-There was a few ‘William Wallace’ stripes and one or two Tonto eye paint – we were now ready to go.
+Once everyone had been sorted into tribes we put on our war paint, I went for an 'Uruk-Hai' hand across the side of my face, others had the simple stripes on the cheeks, there were a few 'William Wallace' stripes and one or two 'Tonto' style eye paints—we were now ready to go

-With battleship, it was just like the board game, two teams lopping water bombs to the other side while we sat like ships as a single, two or three groups and once we had been hit according to our ship size we were sunk.
+With battleship, it was just like the board game, two teams lobbing water bombs to the other side while we sit like ships as a single, two or three groups and once we had been hit according to our ship size we were sunk.

-After this it was sock wrestling; only it was held on a tarp that was covered in soapy water.
-The contests were quite intense as people wrestled to take off the other persons sock, one of our leaders who is quite tall lost to one of the younger guys.
-It was like a David v Goliath battle, if ever I saw one, and history did end up repeating itself.
+After this it was sock wrestling; only it was held on a tarp covered in soapy water.
+The contests were quite intense as people wrestled to take off the other person's sock.
+One of our leaders, who is quite tall, lost to one of the younger guys—a David vs. Goliath battle if ever I saw one!
+History did end up repeating itself.

-Our final challenge was the obstacle course and it pushed us to the limits; we had to go through the play equipment, under some tarps, through a tunnel, over and under some ‘saw horses’ then crawl through my spider tunnel to end on a tarp covered in soapy water.
-Lucky I bought a change of clothes for the ride home.
+Our final challenge was the obstacle course and did it push us to the limits, we had to go through play equipment, under some tarps, through a tunnel, over and under some 'saw horses' then crawl through my spider tunnel to end on a tarp covered in soapy water, lucky I bought a change of clothes for the ride home.

 All in all it was a great night and a nice break to do something very different that we hadn't done before, now on to planning for the next Survivor Night!